 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.

-The first truth would be that a life of faith is an active life.
+The first thing would be that a life of faith is an active life.
 James wrote; So you see, faith by itself isn’t enough.
 Unless it produces good deeds, it is dead and useless (James 2:17; NLT).
 Grandpa understood that true faith was more than just what you believed, but it was also about what you did.
 He as involved in the local church, in various different ministries, and with the Boy Scouts.
 Until his body began to give out on him Grandpa tried to be as active as he could in the mission of the Church.

 A second aspect of faith I think my Grandpa would want me to share is humility.
 I remember having a two or three conversations with Grandpa Huff, my brother, and I as we talked about the church and ministry related issues.
 One of the things which stood out to me was his willingness to step aside and allow his preferences to be overlooked in order to reach new people.
 This attitude requires humility because one has to be willing to lay aside their rights and their likes to do what is best for the Kingdom.
 The apostle Paul wrote;